-Over the years, Mae Waggoner has visited the park, meeting neighbors old and new and helping care for the trees.
+Mae Waggoner has visited the park, meeting neighbors old and new and helping care for the trees for many years.
 She also attended the Violet Crown Festival when it was held in Brentwood Park.
 A night of thunderstorms preceded the 2006 festival, and the ground was saturated the next morning.
-As volunteers worked to fill in soggy spots, Mae walked up and offered bags of mulch from her garage.
+As volunteers worked to fill in puddles and soggy spots, Mae walked up and offered bags of mulch from her garage.

 Friends of Brentwood Park, a volunteer organization, was founded during the sweltering hot summer of 2009 and dedicated both to keeping the park maintained and to continuing its development as a community resource.
 Since then, friends and neighbors have rallied around the cause with much support in the form of volunteer labor at work days and financial support for projects.

 Friends of Brentwood Park coordinated a historic planting of 100 trees in the park, held on November 6.
 In addition, neighbors contributed funds and helped plant 15 dedicated trees.
 (You can view the film about the event, We Planted 115 Trees, and a separate video clip about the dedications here.)
 Since 2010, three park benches also have been placed in memory of special family neighbors, neighbors, and friends.
 (Read more about “Neighbors Remembered in Brentwood Park” here.)

 FOBP completed a neighborhood survey and park master plan in 2011.
 (Read more about the master plan here.)